qwx9/strangepg/README.md

 I don't have the hardware at hand, but boards such as the Raspberry Pi 4 and up are in theory compatible.

+#### Software requirements

+strangepg requires an OpenGL 4.3+ implementation and X11 libraries.
+Those are usually already present on typical Unix-like systems.
+Wayland is currently not supported natively.

+Compilation has been tested with clang and gcc on Unix-like environments, and kencc on 9front.
+It is known to work with gcc 11.4.0+ and clang 14.0.0+, but the theoretical minimum versions are resp.
+10.1 and 3.3 because of extensive use of utf8 and extended identifiers.

 #### Bioconda

+Currently only for Linux.

 Install conda, add the bioconda channel, then: